Veterans Freedom Center (VFC)

 Transitioning from military life to campus life can be difficult for many veterans.
-Veterans can find it challenging to readjust while balancing other responsibilities, coping with military related injuries, or finding peers on campus.
-Evergreen Valley College provides services specifically for veterans on campus, such as a veteran’s resource center that has a lounge, kitchenette, computer lab with free printing services, a dedicated Veterans Counselor, and a Community Engagement Specialist.
-EVC’s deliberate steps to ease the transition for veteran students benefits them, their families, and the community.
-Veterans Freedom Center (VFC) is located in the Gullo II building, phone: (408)223-6789, or email email@example.com
+Veterans can find it challenging to readjust while balancing other responsibilities, coping with military related challenges, or finding peers on campus.
+The Veterans Freedom Center provides a one-stop location with trained staff prepared to provide a combination of services stressing academics, camaraderie, and wellness.
+We empathize with veterans many struggles; and strive to help veterans help themselves achieve success.
+The VFC is located in the Gullo II building, phone: (408)223-6789, or email email@example.com

 Veterans Educational Benefits

-Veterans enrolled at the College may be eligible for educational benefits under the Veterans Administration Educational Benefits Program.
-These benefits include a monthly educational allowance.
-Most, but not all, of the courses at the College are approved for payment of VA benefits.
-Interested veterans and/or eligible dependents must complete a Veterans Benefits Request Form for each enrollment period (Semester) in which they wish to receive educational benefits.
-All Veteran students and dependents applying for benefits are required to have an approved Education Plan initiated through the steps found on our Veterans Freedom Center website http://www.evc.edu/current-students/admissions-and-records/veterans-freedom-center.
-Veterans collecting educational benefits will be subject to the following academic standards of the Veterans Administration for continuing eligibility: 1.
+Veterans collecting educational benefits are subject to the following academic standards of the Veterans Administration for continuing eligibility: 1.
 Must maintain a minimum of at least a 2.0 (C) cumulative grade point average in course work attempted.
-2. Veterans falling below a 2.0 (C) cumulative grade point average will be given a maximum of two (2) semesters to correct the academic deficiency and bring their cumulative grade point average to at least the 2.0 (C) minimum requirements.
+2. Veterans falling below a 2.0 (C) cumulative grade point average are given a maximum of two (2) semesters to correct the academic deficiency and bring their cumulative grade point average to at least the 2.0 (C) minimum requirements.
 3. Veterans may be reinstated when the student’s progress is satisfactory i.e. cumulative grade point of 2.0 (C) or higher.

-Veterans Certification of Benefits Deadline to ensure VA housing allowance for intersession and spring 2019 is August 1, 2018
+Veterans Certification of Benefits Deadline to ensure VA housing allowance for winter and spring 2019 is August 1, 2020.